argoitz/bitgune-backend-test/README.md

     cp .env.example .env

+If this is your first time deploying this environment and the database is empty, run this command to populate the database with the required tables and data.

+    npm run seed

 Run this command to start server in **dev enviroment**.
 This command will use _nodemon_ to reload server when changues are detected.

     npm run dev